Privacy Shield: How to comply when data regulations go off-road

 Conversely, competitors in other regions may begin to reassess the demands of doing business in Europe.
 Although it would be unlikely to impact the strategic decisions of well-established, global players, smaller providers may decide that additional investment in infrastructure and data monitoring ultimately outweighs the benefits of operating in the EU.

-Faced with such confusion and doubt, many firms took a wait-and-see approach after the first Safe Harbor agreement was struck down – a risk that seemingly paid off as a new deal seems to be getting hammered out just in time.
-However, the relative instability of the new agreement means that businesses cannot afford to take this stance in a post-Safe Harbor world.
+Faced with such confusion and doubt, many firms took a wait and see approach after the first Safe Harbour agreement was struck down – a risk that seemingly paid off as a new deal seems to be getting hammered out just in time.
+However, the relative instability of the new agreement means that businesses cannot afford to take this stance in a post-Safe Harbour world.

 In an attempt to continue with business as usual, some organisations have started to investigate the use of alternative legal mechanisms such as ‘model clauses’ – contractual arrangements which provide safeguards to users concerning data protection and could potentially avoid non-compliance headaches in the event of another abrogation.
 However, these clauses have proven inflexible and difficult to implement in practice.
 Furthermore, some DPAs have decided these clauses are insufficient as they suffer similar weaknesses as those that resulted in the invalidation of Safe Harbor.